Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ``` text
 x is greater than or equal to 6!
 ```
-- Write a second `if` statement that checks whether `number` is greater than or equal to `4` and less than `12.
+- Write a second `if` statement that checks whether `number` is greater than or equal to `4` and less than `12`.
 If the condition is True, print:
-- Run the script from terminal to verify the output.
 ``` text
 number is between 4 and 11
 ```
 - Run the program from the terminal and verify the output.

- -
 ### Task2 - Using if-else statement
 **Objective:** Practice decision-making in Python using the `if-else` statement to compare user input with a specific value.